Alpine Cowboys: History

-Professional baseball returned to Alpine in 2009 with the Big Bend Cowboys of the Continental Baseball League.
-The team was founded by Frank Snyder, a Fort Worth law professor, who had previously founded the CBL's Texarkana Gunslingers and who brought several local investors from the Alpine area into the new team.
-It was successful on the field, losing in the league finals in 2009 to the Alexandria Aces, and winning the Ferguson Jenkins Trophy in 2010 as CBL champions.
-The CBL folded at the end of the 2010 season.
-The Cowboys were reorganized as a nonprofit corporation and along with another CBL team, the Las Cruces Vaqueros, became part of the new Pecos League for the 2011 season.
+Early years (1946–1958)

-In 1946, Herbert L. Kokernot, Jr., son of Texas cattle rancher and entrepreneur Herbert L. Kokernot, retooled the semi-professional baseball team the Alpine Cats into the Alpine Cowboys.
+In 1946, Herbert L. Kokernot Jr., son of Texas cattle rancher and entrepreneur Herbert L. Kokernot, retooled the semi-professional baseball team the Alpine Cats into the Alpine Cowboys.
 While semi-professional teams were not uncommon in Texas at the time, the Alpine Cowboys had the unusual benefit of a brand new stadium, Kokernot Field, opened for them in 1947.
 Constructed at a cost of $1.5 million, the elaborately decorated stadium included imported infield clay shipped by train from Georgia.
-The Alpine Cowboys used the stadium as home base from 1947 through 1958, during which time they took a dozen titles in the regional and were runners up for a national championship.
+The Cowboys used the stadium as its home field from 1947 through 1958, during which time they took a dozen titles in the regional and were runners up for a national championship.
+At the end of championship seasons, Kokernot presented each team member with a pair of handmade red cowboy boots emblazoned with the brand of his "o6" Ranch—a tradition that continues with the current Cowboys' cap insignia.
 In addition to supporting the team and the region with a state of the art stadium, Kokernot also actively supported athletes in Alpine and elsewhere, bringing promising high school graduates onto the roster of the team and offering college scholarships to players throughout the southwest.
+The team featured future major league stars, including Norm Cash, Gaylord Perry, and Joe Horlen.
+In the days of segregation in Texas, Kokernot arranged for many exhibition games between traveling Negro league teams—led by such stars as Satchel Paige—and visiting Mexican League teams.
+Those exhibitions drew fans from hundreds of miles away.

 In a 2007 article, The Fort Worth Star-Telegram described the team as "one of the state's finest semiprofessional teams".
 The team launched a number of baseball professionals, including two Hall of Fame inductees.
 Among them was coach Tom Chandler.
 Team members included Gaylord Perry and Norm Cash.

-In the days of segregation in Texas, Kokernot arranged for many exhibition games between traveling Negro league teams—led by such stars as Satchel Paige—and visiting Mexican League teams.
-Those exhibitions drew fans from hundreds of miles away.